-To fulfil the information requirement for the Substance, both In vitro cytogenicity study in mammalian cells (Annex VIII, Section 8.4.2., test method OECD TG 473) and in vitro micronucleus study (Annex VIII, Section 8.4.2., test method OECD TG 487) are considered suitable.
+To fulfil the information requirement for the Substance, both in vitro cytogenicity study in mammalian cells (Annex VIII, Section 8.4.2., test method OECD TG 473) and in vitro micronucleus study (Annex VIII, Section 8.4.2., test method OECD TG 487) are considered suitable.

-2. Only if a negative result in Annex VII, Section 8.4.1. and Annex VIII, Section 8.4.2. is obtained, In vitro gene mutation study in mammalian cells (Annex VIII, Section 8.4.3.)
+2. Only if a negative result in Annex VIII, Section 8.4.2. is obtained, in vitro gene mutation study in mammalian cells (Annex VIII, Section 8.4.3.)

-An in vitro gene mutation study in mammalian cells is a standard information requirement in Annex VIII to REACH in case of a negative result in the in vitro gene mutation in bacteria and the in vitro cytogenicity tests.
+An in vitro gene mutation study in mammalian cells is a standard information requirement in Annex VIII to REACH in case of a negative result in the in vitro gene mutation in bacteria and the in vitro cytogenicity test.